Paraquat: Herbicide use

 In the United States, paraquat is available primarily as a solution in various strengths.
 It is classified as a restricted use pesticide, which means that it can be used by licensed applicators only.
-According to an October 2021 estimate, the use of paraquat in US agriculture as mapped by the US Geological Survey showed a doubling from 2013 to 2018, reaching 10000000 lb annually, up from 1,054,000 lb in 1974.
+According to an October 2021 estimate, the use of paraquat in US agriculture as mapped by the U.S. Geological Survey showed a doubling from 2013 to 2018, reaching 10000000 lb annually, up from 1,054,000 lb in 1974.

 There is an ongoing international campaign for a global ban, but the cheap and popular paraquat continues to be unrestricted in most developing countries.
 The Chemical Review Committee (CRC) of the Rotterdam Convention recommended to the Conference of the Parties (COP) paraquat dichloride formulations for inclusion in Annex III to the Convention in 2011.
 A small group of countries, including India and Guatemala and supported by manufacturers, have since blocked the listing of paraquat as a hazardous chemical for the purposes of the Rotterdam Convention.

-In Australia, paraquat is used as a herbicide to control annual grasses, broadleaf weeds and ryegrass in crops of Chickpeas, Faba beans, field peas, lupins, lentils and vetch.
+In Australia, paraquat is used as a herbicide to control annual grasses, broadleaf weeds and ryegrass in crops of chickpeas, faba beans, field peas, lupins, lentils and vetch.
 Aerial spraying is forbidden, as is harvesting within 2 weeks of application in some crops.
+The APVMA, circa 2026, decided to continue the use of paraquat and diquat, but cut the maximum permitted to spray on crops down from 1,150 g/Ha to 231 g/Ha, although spot-spraying techniques are excepted from that.

-In India, Paraquat dichloride 24% SL is widely used for broad-spectrum control of weeds on potato, cotton, rubber, wheat, tea, maize, rice, grapes, apple and aquatic weeds.
+In India, paraquat dichloride 24% SL is widely used for broad-spectrum control of weeds on potato, cotton, rubber, wheat, tea, maize, rice, grapes, apple and aquatic weeds.

+Regulation in the United States

+In the United States paraquat was registered in 1964 and reregistered in 1997.
+EPA initiated registry review in 2011.
+Proposed Interim Mitigation Decisions were issued in 2016, requiring that the applicators be certified after completing new training requirements, and creating a new closed package system that prevents spills and new warning labels.
+The EPA released a draft human health and ecological assessment for public comment in October 2019 followed by the Proposed interim decision in October 2020 and Interim decision in July 2021.
+The Interim Decision included stricter measures to mitigate exposure to paraquat, including the use of respirators, time of use, level of use and proper licensing.
+A Petition for Review filed in September 2021 resulted in the EPA issuing a Preliminary Supplemental Consideration and a solicitation for public comments in February 2024.

+Regulation elsewhere

+Paraquat is banned in several countries in South America, West Africa, East Asia and the Middle East.